9 Reasons Why Women Date Older Men

 In my experience, once you start dating an older man the guys within your age bracket become either immature or too dumb for you.

-Some of my friends do not understand why I like older men.
-Some people think I am a gold-digger.
+Some of my friends do not understand why I like older men but they really don't care as long as I'm happy.
+People I don't know and who don't know me at all, on the other hand, are always the ones quick to jump and think I am a gold-digger.
 But no matter what people say, I just can't force myself to have a fulfilling and healthy relationship with a guy close to my age.
 Either they are too immature for me, too boring, or too serious for my liking.

 Although it may be a bit difficult to keep up with his pace sometimes, I believe I am where I should be.
-I don't need to make people understand, but I want to make things clear: some women are just too smart and mature for younger men to handle.
+I don't need to make people understand, but I want to make things clear: some women may just be too smart or too mature for younger men to handle.

 Potential Issues Dating Older Men

-While I love dating older men, there are some potential downsides to be aware of.
+While it is true that I am happily with an older guy now, there are some potential downsides to be aware of.
 Older men can be insecure about their age, and so they try to date younger women to make themselves feel younger.
 This type of behavior is apparent right from the beginning so use some caution when you're first getting to know an older guy.

 Make sure that you are able to maintain your independence and don't let him control you.
 This is another issue that older men may have: the need for control and power.
 Since they are used to doing things their way, they may struggle with having to give up some of their decision-making to you.